Cray-HPE/docs-csm/troubleshooting/known_issues/iscsi_sbps_marshal_failure.md

 Feb 26 09:11:36 ncn-w003 systemd[1]: sbps-marshal.service: Failed with result 'exit-code'.
 ```

-The `/usr/lib/sbps-marshal/bin/sbps-marshal` is failed to locate is because, the symbolic link between
+The failure to locate `/usr/lib/sbps-marshal/bin/sbps-marshal` is due to the absence of symbolic link between
-`/etc/systemd/system/multi-user.target.wants/sbps-marshal.service` and `/usr/lib/systemd/system/sbps-marshal.service`
+`/etc/systemd/system/multi-user.target.wants/sbps-marshal.service` and `/usr/lib/systemd/system/sbps-marshal.service`.
-was not established.
-This will get established when the sbps-marshal.service is enabled.
-There looks to be enable of
+This symbolic link is established when the `sbps-marshal` service is enabled.
+It looks that enabling `sbps-marshal`
-sbps-marshal service failed during worker node personalization and hence issue.
+service is failed during the worker node personalization which likely led to this issue.

 ## Resolution